kikonen/bower_vendor/README.md

 # BowerVendor

-Simple rake tasks to manage vendor assets for rails application using bower.
+Simple rake tasks to manage vendor assets for rails application using bower or yarn.
 This gem is inspired by bower-rails.

 Reason for the existence of this gem is to have improved assets control, which is lacking in bower-rails.
 This gem not only fetches assets using bower, but also contains logic to